department-of-veterans-affairs/va.gov-vfs-teams/content/02-discovery/07-talk-with-users-and-stakeholders.md

 ---
-title: Talk with users and stakeholders
+title: Talk With Users and Stakeholders
 label: Talk With Users and Stakeholders
 ---
 ## Running research sessions